joinmarket-clientserver

 sudo vim /etc/tor/torrc

-and uncomment these two lines to enable onion service startup:
+and uncomment these three lines to enable onion service startup:

 ControlPort 9051